Checkout Friction

 The recovery layer matters because it is the one place where Shopify operators have a known intervention with a measurable lift.
 Cart-recovery emails, SMS sequences, and retargeting ads all run on the abandoned-cart event.
 The best of these recover 8–15% of abandoned revenue.
 The worst are billed as performance but are mostly subsidising buyers who would have come back anyway.

-The practical stake is that cart abandonment is a diagnostic surface before it is a recovery surface.
-Reading what the cart contained, who carted, what shipping the cart triggered, and what email-capture state the buyer was in — this tells the operator more about the offer than the recovery rate ever will.
+The practical stake is that cart abandonment is a marketing audit surface before it is a recovery surface.
+Scanning what the cart contained, who carted, what shipping the cart triggered, and what email-capture state the buyer was in · this tells the operator more about the offer than the recovery rate ever will.

 Section 04 · How it works